Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-Yeah, we are able to hear it.
+Yeah, we are able to hear you.

 Parimal Mithani

-Thank you.
+Thank you, sir.
 Thank you for the opportunity.
 Sir, I have two questions.
-One is in your previous calls you have mentioned that you have 500 gates of material for which 100 aeronautical grades.
-So how it is unique in India in terms of company like us compared to our competitors globally.
-And how, how does it enhance our strength if you can throw light on it?
-And so if you can give a, you know, guidance in terms of how do you see Midani in next three to four years?
-Since the government is keen on, you know, having indigenous manufacturing and you know, a lot of emphasis on given on being self sufficient in the defense and space and all that.
+One is in your previous calls, you have mentioned that you have 500 grades of material of which 100 are aeronautical grades.
+So, how it is unique in India in terms of company like us compared to our competitors globally.
+And how does it enhance our strength if you can throw light on it?
+And sir, if you can give a guidance in terms of how do you see MIDHANI in next three to four years?
+Since the government is keen on having indigenous manufacturing and a lot of emphasis on given on being self sufficient in the defense and space and all that.
+If you have some roadmap, it’ll be much better for us.

 S. V. S. Narayana Murty

 Okay, yeah, thank you.
-So you told us first thing is our capability is to make alloys, okay?
-Novel alloys.
-And the whole idea of establishing the company also is again towards atmarabhartha.
-You know, different platforms and different organizations have different requirements.
+So, you told first thing is our capability is to make alloys, okay, Novel alloys.
+And the whole idea of establishing the company also is again towards Atmanirbharta.
+Different platforms and different organizations have different requirements.
 The requirements of aerospace, for example, like ISRO and the examples like HAL are the materials requirement for say DRDO are different because it all depends on in which environment we are working.
-So how do you see strength?
+So, how do you see strength?
 For example, if a national program has to import material today, for example, aluminum alloys, white plates are being imported from outside the country.

-And that is how these it becomes critical.
+And that is how these — it becomes critical.
 Suppose there is an issue with respect to import of those things.
-It is a.
-It will crumble the whole program.
-So recently we have seen also in the Ukrainian conflict or the COVID time, there was supply chain disruptions and there was large delays in obtaining materials.
+It is a — it will crumble the whole program.
+So, recently we have seen also in the Ukrainian conflict or the COVID time, there was supply chain disruptions and there was large delays in obtaining materials.

 And because of the growth of the industries, the mills in abroad are also booked.
 In fact, foreign customers come to us because our lead times are shorter sometimes.
-So the strength is that our national program programs are protected.
+So, the strength is that our national programs are protected.
 If I say that 500 grades of alloys are there, out of which 100 aeronautical grades are there.

-Even today there are.
-There are hundreds of crores of materials worth are getting imported.
-Okay, so how to meet the full requirement, how to stop this import of materials and if we can meet that requirement through upgradation of our facilities and and plan in such a way that we can meet for the next 10 years the growth plan by installing some additional capacities wherever there are critical things.
+There is no necessity for any of these 500 grades for any user within the country to go and import.
+So, we are fully protecting them.
+Any new grade of alloy technology is available in this bouquet of 500 raw materials.
 That is point number one.

+We are able to process the materials and give to our customers.
+You also told where you want to see MIDHANI in three to four years and roadmap.
+Yes, we have our own internal roadmap.
+A very strategic roadmap to develop alloys.
+And we want to increase our production.
+We want to take the production to new height so that by going for capex so that we can meet the increasing demand.
+Even today, there are hundreds of crores of materials worth are getting imported.
+Okay.
+So, how to meet the full requirement, how to stop this import of materials and if we can meet that requirement through upgradation of our facilities and plan in such a way that we can meet for the next 10 years the growth plan by installing some additional capacities wherever there are critical things.
+That is point number one.

 Another point is some of the older equipment that are inside the plant which are nearing their end of life.
-I think if we can substitute with higher productivity machines that also will aid Midani to grow at 20%.

-Whatever we were telling in the coming years that kind of growth plan if you want to have, we have to have certain CAPEX plans.
+I think if we can substitute with higher productivity machines that also will aid MIDHANI to grow at 20%.
+Whatever we were telling in the coming years that kind of growth plan if you want to have, we have to have certain capex plans.
 So currently we are working on that.
-And by installing additional capacity in critical areas Midani will be able to achieve higher growth.
-And that three to five we are looking at 10 years and beyond long term plan.
-So that is what our slowly we want to move towards a 2000 crore company in maybe coming 10 years.
-So towards that yes, we are doing a lot of things and this is CAPEX is one of them.
+And by installing additional capacity in critical areas MIDHANI will be able to achieve higher growth.
+And that three to five — we are looking at 10 years and beyond long term plan.
+So, that is what our — slowly we want to move towards a INR2,000 crore company in maybe coming 10 years.
+So, towards that, yes, we are doing a lot of things and this is capex is one of them.
+I hope this is what is required now currently.

 Parimal Mithani